Takin' My Time

 Takin' My Time is the third studio album by American musician Bonnie Raitt.
 It was released in 1973 by Warner Bros.
 Records.
 The album is an amalgamation of several different genres, including blues, folk, jazz, New Orleans rhythm and blues, and calypso.
 The 10 tracks on the album are covers, ranging from soft sentimental ballads to upbeat, rhythmic-heavy tracks.
 Lowell George was originally hired to handle the production, but was ultimately replaced by John Hall when Raitt became unhappy with his production.

-Takin' My Time received positive reviews from music critics, and reached number 87 on the US Billboard Top LPs & Tapes chart.
+Takin' My Time received positive reviews from music critics, and reached number 87 on the US Billboard Top LPs & Tape chart.
 Retrospective reviews have also been positive, with critics praising the eclecticism, as well as Raitt's attempts to broaden her musical horizon.
 Raitt went on an accompanying tour of the United States.

 Background and composition

 In 1973, Raitt moved to Los Angeles, and became friends with members of American rock band Little Feat.
 After the release of their album Dixie Chicken (1973), Raitt hired frontman and guitarist Lowell George to produce her upcoming album.
 Raitt was unhappy with George's production, which she said was due to a lack of objectivity.
 According to Raitt: "It became too emotional.
 It's hard having a strong woman telling the man her ideas when, in fact, the man wants to take over the situation."
 American musician John Hall was then brought in for production to replace George.
 Under the direction of Hall, Takin' My Time was recorded from June to July 1973 at Sunset Sound Recorders in Los Angeles.

 Takin' My Time combines many different music genres, including blues, folk, jazz, New Orleans rhythm and blues, and calypso.
 Takin' My Time is similar to Raitt's previous studio album Give It Up (1972), as both albums feature a mix of soft sentimental ballads and upbeat, rhythmic-heavy tracks.
 The sentimental ballads focus on romance and heartache, and possess a "late night, bluesy intimacy," according to No Depression.
 The upbeat tracks vary in genre; "Wah She Go Do" is a calypso and reggae-inspired track, while "Let Me In" is a dance track, inspired by polka and ragtime.
 All 10 tracks on the album are covers of songs from musicians like Jackson Browne, Randy Newman and Calypso Rose.